Home | Sitemap | Contact Us | Translate

 DISD offers general and special education homebound instructional services to students who meet the TEA criteria.

-Once the student is determined eligible for homebound instruction, Ms. Smith contacts the student's teachers to begin the process.
+Once the student is determined eligible for homebound instruction by the district's social worker and 504 or ARD committee, Ms. Parrish contacts the student's teachers to begin the process.

-If you believe your child needs homebound instruction, please contact your campus counselor, nurse, or send Ms. Smith an email.
+If you believe your child needs homebound instruction, please contact your campus counselor, nurse, district's social worker or send Ms. Parrish an email.

 DISD Homebound Teacher